Katamari Damacy: Release

 The game was released in Japan on March 18, 2004, priced at about ¥4,000, roughly two-thirds of the cost of most major titles at the time.
 Namco had estimated that the game would sell over 500,000 units in Japan during its first year, and while the game did not make that metric, it had stayed as one of the top ten games sold in Japan through its first nine weeks on the market, with more than 100,000 units sold during that period, which was considered impressive for a new intellectual property.
 The public reaction to the game was positive enough that Namco ordered a sequel by December 2004.

 At this point, Namco had not considered any Western release for the game.
 Katamari Damacy was first shown in the United States at the Experimental Gameplay Workshop during the March 2004 Game Developers Conference.
 A group of Western developers from the International Game Developers Association had previously brought Mojib-Ribbon to the 2003 Experimental Gameplay Workshop after seeing it demonstrated at the 2002 TGS, and had been at the 2003 TGS to look for a similar title to exhibit in 2004.
 Discovering Katamari Damacy as an ideal title to exhibit, the group arranged with Namco to have Takahashi come to the United States to present the game.
 The press reaction to the session was described as "electric", but they were disappointed to learn from Takahashi that there were no plans for a Western release.
 Media attention to the game from the Workshop, often called "Namco's snowball simulator", led to more pressure on Namco for a Western release.
 Takahashi was again invited to come present the game at E3 2004.
 Players wanting the game to release in the West also wrote to Namco for a release.
-By July 2004, Namco officially announced the game's release in North America for September 2004.
+That July, Namco officially announced the game's release in North America for September 2004.
 The game was never officially released in Europe, though its subsequent sequels would receive European releases.